Skip to main content

 Increases Lean Body Mass

-In a 2-year randomized trial, 25 mg/day increased fat-free mass by approximately 1.1 kg versus a 0.5 kg loss on placebo (p < 0.001), consistent with GH/IGF-1 driven anabolism.[1]
+In a 2-year randomized trial in healthy older adults, 25 mg daily increased fat-free mass by about 1.1 kg versus a 0.5 kg loss on placebo (p < 0.001).
+Parallel work in obese men also showed a fat-free mass gain over 8 weeks.[1][3]

 Supports Bone Turnover